getcarina/getcarina.com/_concepts/2015-10-18-docker-swarm-carina.md

 ### Discovery back ends

-Swarm uses the concept of a discovery back-end to track all the hosts (or Carina segments) registered on the cluster.
+Swarm uses the concept of a discovery back-end to track all the hosts (or Carina nodes) registered on the cluster.
 Many different kinds of discovery back-ends are used in the the Docker ecosystem:

 - Hosted Discovery with Docker Hub